Optimal stochastic extragradient schemes for pseudomonotone stochastic variational inequality problems and their variants: Introduction

-This paper considers the analysis and solution of stochastic variational inequality problems and makes the following contributions:\\ {\bf (i) Analysis:} Traditional solvability statements for VIs over unbounded sets often require utilizing properties of the map (such as coercivity) that may be challenging to ascertain when maps are expectation-valued.
-We present a set of verifiable conditions for claiming the solvability of pseudomonotone SVIs.
-In addition, refined statements are provided for variants of PSVIs such as pseudomonotone stochastic complementarity problems.
-Finally, we provide analogous conditions for claiming the uniqueness of solutions.
-Both sets of conditions are novel in that they do not require integration and are distribution independent. \\ {\bf (ii) Almost-sure convergence:} We consider a {\em stochastic} extragradient method and under standard assumptions on steplength sequences, we show that the generated sequence of iterates converges to a solution in an almost-sure sense.
-We refine these statements to variants of pseudomonotoncity and extend the convergence statement to the mirror-prox regime as well as specialize it for monotone regimes under weak-sharpness assumptions.
-To the best of our knowledge, there appears to be no previous a.s. convergence theory for pseudomonotone SVIs.\\ {\bf (iii) Rate analysis:} Under slightly stronger settings of pseudomonotonicty, we prove that the extragradient scheme displays the optimal rate for strongly pseudomonotone maps.
-Additionally, a similar statement is proved for the mirror-prox generalization as well as for problems characterized by the weak-sharpness property. {In particular, we emphasize that our work derives rate estimates for the {\em iterates} without resorting to averaging, in contrast with available statements for monotone SVIs that provide rate statements in terms of the gap function.} Notably, in all three cases, we further refine the bound by optimizing initial steplength.
-Again, this appears to be amongst the first rate statements in the regime of pseudomonotone problems. \\ {\bf (iv) Numerical Results:} We consider a test suite that consists of monotone, pseudomonotone, and nonmonotone problem instances.
-The numerical performance on our test set is studied for different choices of algorithmic parameters and insights on practical behavior are obtained and compared.
-In particular, we examine the empirical benefits of optimizing the initial steplength.
+{\bf (i) Almost-sure convergence \vs{.}} In Section~\ref{sec:convergence}, we consider a {\em stochastic} extragradient method and show that the generated sequence of iterates converges to a solution in an almost-sure sense.
+We refine these statements to a subclass of non-monotone problems and extend the convergence statement to the mirror-prox regime.
+To the best of our knowledge, there appears to be no \vs{prior}\ a.s. convergence theory for this class of SVIs.\\

-The rest of the paper is organized into four sections.
-In Section~\ref{sec:prelim}, we derive integration-free statements for the existence and uniqueness of solutions to pseudomonotone stochastic variational inequality problems and their variants.
-In Section~\ref{sec:convergence}, we presents the convergence theory and derive rate estimates under different assumptions on the map.
-Finally, in Section~\ref{sec:numbers}, numerical performance of the schemes is investigated and the paper concludes in section~\ref{sec:concl}.
+{\bf (ii) Rate analysis \vs{.}} Under slightly stronger settings of pseudomonotonicty, in Section~\ref{sec:rate}, we prove that the extragradient scheme displays the optimal rate for strongly pseudomonotone maps.
+Additionally, a similar statement is proved for the mirror-prox generalization as well as for problems characterized by the weak-sharpness property. {In particular, we emphasize that our work derives rate estimates for the {\em iterates} without resorting to averaging, in contrast with available statements for monotone SVIs that provide rate statements in terms of the gap function.} Notably, in all three cases, we further refine the bound by selecting a suitable initial steplength by deriving an ($\epsilon$-) infimum of a nonconvex discontinuous function in terms of problem-specific constants (the strong pseudomonotonicity constant, Lipschitz constant, compactness measures, etc.)} Again, this appears to be amongst the first rate statements in the regime of pseudomonotone problems. \\